juanmaGHutchison/Provisioning_fedora37/README.md

 - ansible
 - sshpass

 Set the hosts file.
 By default it is prepared to work with a user named 'usuario' with such password.
-This user and password shall match with the target system user's one.
+This user and password shall match with the target system's one.

 Configure your playbook as you like.